Logo

 Hua Guofeng said that they had engaged in "anti-party and anti-socialist" acts and "conspired to usurp power".

-At a Politburo meeting the next day, Hua Guofeng assumed the posts of Chairman of the CCP Central Committee and the Central Military Commission while in concurrent capacity as Premier of the State Council, becoming thus commander in chief of the People's Liberation Army.
+At an emergency Politburo meeting the next day, Hua Guofeng was appointed as chairman of the CCP and the chairman of the Central Military Commission, the governing body of People's Liberation Army.

 Hua Guofeng attempted reforming state protocol as a method of elevating his prestige.